Shahaf2kk/WebStore.angular-asp.net.project/README.md

 - Using angular 6+ (lastes verstion).
 - Learning Angular from udemy course (Maximilian Schwarzmüller).
-- Im try to build it as readable and orderly as i could.
-Responsive web app using css3 layout(flexbox, grid) and media query.
+- Im try to build it as readable and orderly as i could. also as a responsive web app using with css3 layout(flexbox, grid) and media query.
-- The 'client side' is build and translate the data into a category and sub category not matter how match there is. and its need alot of work but i thinks i got somthing to show and learn from it. (also im only got written directly data, still not get method from the server).
+- The 'client side' is build and translate the data into a category and sub category dynamic and its need more alot of work but i thinks i got somthing to shared (to learn from it) . (also im only got written directly data, still not use get methodes).

+[

 # Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.